BIGJRA/BIGJRA.github.io/rejuv.md

     -   Recover

-You could use the Kadabra and Abra to set up a sweeper, or just use something that can live Alakazam’s two attacks and hit hard.
-A Shedinja can also work - let it get paralyzed by Abra, then Alakazam can’t touch it, though Kadabra can.
+You could use the Kadabra and Abra to set up a sweeper, or just use something that can live Alakazam's two attacks and hit hard.
+A Shedinja can also work - let it get paralyzed by Abra, then Alakazam can't touch it, though Kadabra can.
 If you win against her, you can get *Star Shard 2.*

 I recommend taking another trip to the AP shop.
-If you haven’t gotten the Exp.
+If you haven't gotten the Exp.
 All or the Golden Axe, Hammer, Surfboard, and Claws, do so ASAP.
 On deck will be the Golden Driftboard and the Golden Gauntlet.

 Head to Sheridan Village, and enter Route 3.
 Using Flash if you want, head back to the Poliwag area of Phasial Cave.
-Now that we’ve found all six, we can catch **Poliwag!**
+Now that we've found all six, we can catch **Poliwag!**

 Head back out and into Goldenleaf Town.
-Enter Narcissa’s Gym and talk to the guy at the front.
+Enter Narcissa's Gym and talk to the guy at the front.
 Make your way all the way back through Backstage Theatre and enter the mirror.